cuongnd9/internet/README.md

 > Connect to the world | Setup VPN for Linux.

-I am wonderful to share the current project that I made within 5 minutes.
+I am really happy to share the mini project that I made within 5 minutes.
 My company network has blocked almost all internet services so I feel too hard to work with 100%.
 GitHub is not, Google services are the same and that is the reason I create this project.

 ## Installation first